types of estrogen

 That long list of “normal” symptoms?
 Also related to estrogen dominance.”

 And the list of unusual symptoms Beth had like hives, itching, and insomnia?
-Those were mast cell reactions triggered by estrogen dominance.
+Those were mast cells and mediators (like histamine) triggered by estrogen dominance.

 Let’s take a look at the connection between estrogen dominance and MCAS next.